 1 tbs ground cinnamon

-1/3 cup dried cranberries (unsweetened if possible, omit for strictly fructose friendly – see notes)
+½ cup (60g) dried cranberries (unsweetened if possible, omit for strictly fructose friendly – see notes)

 1 tbs lemon juice

-Preheat oven to 160*C and lightly grease a large baking tray (I use cold pressed coconut oil spray, available at Coles).
+Preheat oven to 160*C and lightly grease a large baking tray with coconut oil

-In a large bowl, combine all the ‘dry’ ingredients except the dried coconut and cranberries.
+In a large bowl, combine all the ‘muesli mixture’ ingredients, except the dried coconut and cranberries

-Remove from the oven and mix through dried cranberries.
-The granola will continue to cook and crisp up after you’ve taken it out of the oven, so don’t worry if it’s a little soft or wet.
-Allow to cool completely before transferring to airtight containers or glass jars.
-The granola will keep for 1-2 weeks if stored in a cool place away from direct sunlight.
+Remove from the oven and set aside.
+As it cools, the granola will continue to dry out and crisp up, so don’t worry if it’s still a little soft.
+Allow to cool completely before adding the dried cranberries and transferring to an airtight container or glass jars.
+The granola will keep for at least a week if stored in a cool, dry place away from direct sunlight.

 Smoothies are to summer what porridge is to winter, and as the weather warms up in Australia, I like my brekkies to cool down…